drgrib/alfred/example.md

 # Script Filter JSON Format Examples

-_All code examples from the Alfred [Script Filter JSON Format](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/) page are populated here along with the text preceding them in the original document, the Go code to produce them with this package, and the JSON resulting output._
+_All specifications from the Alfred [Script Filter JSON Format](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/) page are shown here along with the text preceding them in the original document, the Go code to produce them with this package, and the JSON resulting output._

 _The `alfred.Item` struct members are listed in the order they are defined in the specification and so their rendered JSON output will be in a different order than some examples listed in the original document._